 - Building machine learning models that have the power to identify adversarial techniques tactics and procedures (TTPs) in network traffic, executables, and source code.

-- Delivering cyber security to the edge via AI; this includes techniques for hardening IoT devices, military hardware and software, and space systems that automatically adapt to protect high-value assets.
+- Delivering cyber security to the edge via AI; this includes techniques for hardening IoT devices, military hardware and software, and space systems that automatically adapt to protect the high value assets.

 - Leveraging LLMs to aid in the analysis of firmware, binaries, and malware, helping to alleviate some of the manual labor for reverse engineers.